aws/eks-anywhere/docs/content/en/docs/tasks/cluster/cluster-integrations.md

 Below is a list of example third-party tools your consideration.

 For a full list of partner integration options, please visit [Amazon EKS Anywhere Partner page](https://aws.amazon.com/eks/eks-anywhere/partners/).

+{{% alert title="Note" color="primary" %}}
+The solutions listed on this page have not been tested by AWS and are not covered by the EKS Anywhere Support Subscription.
+{{% /alert %}}

 | Feature                       | Example third-party tools                 |
 |-------------------------------|-------------------------------------------|